Malta is home to some of the world’s most beautiful historic sites; now, it’s setting itself up to be the world’s cryptocurrency hub.

 “I understand that regulators are wary of this technology but the fact is that it’s coming.
 We must be on the frontline in embracing this crucial innovation, and we cannot just wait for others to take action and copy them.
 We must be the ones that others copy.”

-We cannot overstate what a big deal it is that a state leader would issue a statement like this about cryptocurrency.
+It cannot be overstated what a big deal it is that a state leader would issue a statement like this about cryptocurrency.

 But how serious are Muscat and other Maltese officials about their legislation?
 Are they making a serious effort to be a cryptocurrency-friendly country, or is this legislation just symbolic?
 Is Malta an early adopter of what will soon be a worldwide trend?